ObjectIsAdvantag/DEVWKS-2043/README.md

 Paste the `step1.yaml` contents into the editor

+Note that there are many OpenAPI renderer vendors available to you when ready to go, such as [StopLight Elements](https://elements-demo.stoplight.io/?spec=https://raw.githubusercontent.com/ObjectIsAdvantag/DEVWKS-2525/main/step1.yaml#/operations/getOrganization)

-Looks great... sure but this is manual.
-Let's do some automation now.
+Looks great... but this is manual eye screening for now whether the OpebAPI document is correct or not.

+Let's now look into some automation opportunities...

 ## Step 2